 How to Become a Cybersecurity Engineer

 Cybersecurity engineers work on the front line of information assurance, performing the nitty-gritty, detail-oriented tasks for companies and government organizations around the world.
 Their education, skills and training are the only things that stand between us and future attacks.
 The mass responsibility they carry for engineering systems puts them at the top of the hierarchy in cybersecurity teams and has made having a graduate degree almost standard for IT jobs that involve security engineering.
-Many of the skills for a career as a cybersecurity engineer can be validated with CompTIA Cybersecurity Analyst (CySA+) and CompTIA Advanced Security Practitioner (CASP).
-These show that someone has the necessary skills to work in a cybersecurity position where good judgment, high-level troubleshooting and safe systems are important.
+Many of the skills for a career as a cybersecurity engineer can be validated with CompTIA Cybersecurity Analyst (CySA+), CompTIA Advanced Security Practitioner (CASP) and CompTIA Linux+ These show that someone has the necessary skills to work in a cybersecurity position where good judgment, high-level troubleshooting and safe systems are important.

 Knowledge, Skills and Abilities (KSAs) for Cybersecurity Engineers

 - Intrusion detection system, intrusion prevention system, penetration and vulnerability testing